mikaelapisani/google-trends/README.md

 				download_daily(year_from, year_to, ticker, category)
 ```

-In summary, for each ticker,category and category type the data is downloaded for the configured frame composed by year_from and year_to and uploaded to dropbox.
+In summary, for each ticker, category and category type the data is downloaded for the configured frame composed by year_from and year_to and uploaded to dropbox.
 In dropbox there would be 2 folders: monthly and daily.
 Inside each folder, there would be a folder per category, and inside this last folder the downloaded files would be available.

  **Observations:**